Founder's Batch Closing March 2nd. Retail MSRP ($1,199) Takes Effect After.

 Applied Ergonomics, 2021

-Pianists with smaller hands show reduced muscular effort and lower perceived strain when they move to 5.5 inch octave keyboards.
+Pianists with smaller hands show reduced muscular effort and lower perceived strain when they move to 5.5 inch octave keyboards instead of standard size.

 Read full study